-(2.0) RULE 5:15 - Continuances.
+(2.0) Rule 4:15 - Continuances.

-The Chairman or any two members of the Hearing Board shall grant any continuance of fifteen (15) days or less, concurred in by petitioner, the Air Pollution Control Officer and by every person who has filed an answer in the action and may grant any reasonable continuance; in either case such action may be ex parte, without a meeting of the Hearing Board and without prior notice.
+The Chairman or any two members of the Hearing Board shall grant any continuance concurred in by petitioner, the Air Pollution Control Officer and by every person who has filed an answer in the action.
+Further, the chairman or any two members of the hearing board may grant any reasonable continuance; in either case such action may be ex parte, without a meeting of the Hearing Board and without prior notice.
+Upon notice the chairman or any two (2) members of the hearing board may grant continuances for good cause shown.

-(16.0) RULE 5:16 - Hearing and Decision.
+(16.0) Rule 4:16 - Hearing and Decision.